-Welcome to December and the home stretch of 2019.
-The hustling and bustling!
-The get-togethers and good cheer!
-If you haven’t already, I’m going to insist you pop over to our Guide to Winter Holiday Events.
-It has tons of special events, ongoing activities, stage shows, and more.
+Welcome to December and the home stretch of 2020.
+What an absolutely unbelievable year this has been.
+If you haven’t already, I’m going to insist you pop over to our Guide to Winter Holiday Events after this.
+It has tons of activities, light displays, and distanced ways to celebrate the season.
 So many family-friendly ideas, and not just Christmas stuff.

 As always, don’t forget to PIN IT for later OR subscribe to our Newsletter and have our Collin County event guides sent straight to your inbox.

 To everyone reading, thank you!
 This time of year can be a lot, emotionally—beautiful and stressful and fun and bittersweet and joyful.
 We’re with ya.
 And we hope each one of you finds peace, kinship, and meaningful moments as 2020 comes to a close.
 Let’s say goodbye to this year already!